lifeoffelixt/lifeoffelixt/README.md

 ## I'm a Data Science Student at FAU!!

-- 👨🏼‍💻 I'm currently working as a working student in Data Science at MTU Aero Engines
+- 👨🏼‍💻 I worked as a working student in Data Science at MTU Aero Engines

 ### Languages and Tools: